ShenLab/MDmis/code/README.md

 For reproducing the study's results and figures, you may follow the steps outlined below.

 ## Data pre-processing
-1. The data pre-processing folder allows processing of DMS labels, the dbNSFP database to extract GERP RS scores, and other minor tasks.
+1. The data pre-processing folder allows processing of DMS labels by extracting labels from ProteinGym files of assays.
+It requires a DMS_metadata file that can be found on our Zenodo.
+2. You may also process the dbNSFP database to extract GERP RS scores, and other minor tasks. dbNSFP can be found at this [link](https://www.dbnsfp.org/)
+3. You may also need to process the LLR scores from ESM1b that is given for each isoform separately.

+## Data processing
-2. Most of the data work is done using process_proteome_information.py which merges labels with conservation information, alphamissense scores, and ESM1b scores.
+1. Most of the data work is done using process_proteome_information.py which merges labels with conservation information, alphamissense scores, and ESM1b scores.
-3. To create the feature tables, use create_feature_table_clinical.py for the Clinvar, PrimateAI, and other labels in IDRs.
+2. To create the feature tables, use create_feature_table_clinical.py for the Clinvar, PrimateAI, and other labels in IDRs.
 For Deep mutational scans, use create_feature_table_DMS.py. create_feature_table_GPCRmd.py was used to extract basic dynamics features as a positive control.
-4. feature_extraction_MSA.py uses Zoonomia MSAs to extract features such as entropy, compositional bias, and charge pattern.
+3. feature_extraction_MSA.py uses Zoonomia MSAs to extract features such as entropy, compositional bias, and charge pattern.
-5. utils.py has the function to extract information from the MD simulations into a feature table for training.
+4. Note that utils.py (in the code root directory) has the function to extract information from the MD simulations into a feature table for training.

 ## Model training and testing/evaluation
 1. train_MDmis_RF.py is used for the training tasks.